Discovery Ski Area, Anaconda

 Specs: Summit elevation: 8488′; Base elevation: 6190′.
 2 Lifts: 1 double, 1 rope tow.
 Terrain Mix: 45-35-20.
 Longest Run: 15,840′.
 Season: usually late November to April, Fri-Sun.
 Rentals & Lessons.
 Annual Snowfall: 300″.

-The SKInny: Here’s another smaller operation with snow so good — and tickets so cheap — you wonder if there’s a catch.
+The SKInny: Operational status uncertain for future seasons — Teton Pass owner says will not open 2017-18.
+Will update when we know more.
+Here’s another smaller operation with snow so good — and tickets so cheap — you wonder if there’s a catch.
 Liftlines are virtually non-existent.
 The skiable acres listed can be enhanced if you’re willing to hoof it a bit.
 Although this is a family-oriented, small-time operation, it has something for everyone.
 On the list of “best bang for your buck” ski areas nationwide.
 Only negative is the long loopy trail that intersects virtually every fall line trail about half way down the mountain.
 But since there aren’t many bodies on the slopes, this is more respite than anything else.

 Signature Trail: North Star Trail to North Gully.